 The short-term prognosis for chronic colitis is good for both dogs and cats.
 However, longterm prognosis for complete resolution without relapses appears poor.
 Most cases of inflammatory bowel disease are not curable, and some form of treatment will likely be necessary longterm.
 For some animals, especially cats, longterm management of chronic colitis may be possible with diet alone.

 Most cases of idiopathic lymphocytic-plasmacytic colitis respond to appropriate dietary and medical changes.
 Stricture formation and extensive fibrosis warrant a more guarded prognosis.
 Eosinophilic colitis in dogs responds favorably to controlled diets and glucocorticoid therapy.
 In cats, the prognosis is more guarded, and more aggressive treatment with immunosuppressive agents is required.
 Hypereosinophilic syndrome is a progressive, fatal disease that has no effective treatment in animals.

 Histiocytic colitis of Boxers carries a grave prognosis unless treatment is started early in the course of the disease.
-The immunoproliferative enteropathy of Basenjis also carries a poor prognosis; most dogs die within 2 yr of diagnosis, although some have been reported to live as long as 5 yr.
+The immunoproliferative enteropathy of Basenjis also carries a poor prognosis; most dogs die within 2 years of diagnosis, although some have been reported to live as long as 5 years.
 Similarly, the prognosis for the diarrheal syndrome reported in Lundehunds is also poor.